What is Coaching?

 As coaching becomes more prevalent, companies are recognising the importance of building a culture within their organisation.
 This involves employees at all level with the intent of growing their skills to help them achieve their professional goals.

-A few years ago, there was a research conducted in partnership between International Coach Federation (ICF) and the Human Capital Institute (HCI) on Building a Coaching Culture.
+A few years ago, there was a research conducted in partnership between International Coaching Federation (ICF) and the Human Capital Institute (HCI) on Building a Coaching Culture.
 It examines the ways in which companies and leaders establish and support the culture and to further identify the motivation, application and outcomes of such practices today.
 The video below shows some of these findings.